whitesgr03/only-messages/README.md

 # OnlyMessages
-An exclusive clubhouse where the members can write anonymous posts.
+An exclusive clubhouse where the members can write messages.